junxit/us-congress-bills-116/bill.md

     - **(H)** advanced materials for the use of nontraditional water sources for energy generation and fuel production;
     - **(I)** biomass production and utilization and the impact on hydrologic systems;
     - **(J)** technologies that reduce impacts on water from energy resource development;
-    - **(K)** energy efficient technologies for water distribution, treatment, and collection systems;
+    - **(K)** energy efficient technologies for water distribution, treatment, supply, and collection systems;
-    - **(L)** technologies for energy generation from water distribution, treatment, and collection systems; and
+    - **(L)** technologies for energy generation from water distribution, treatment, supply, and collection systems;
+    - **(M)** the flexible operation of water infrastructure to provide essential grid reliability services;
+    - **(N)** modular or energy-water microgrid systems that can provide energy and water resources in remote or disaster recovery areas;
+    - **(O)** recovering energy in the form of biofuels, bioproducts, and biopower from municipal and industrial wastewaters, and similar organic streams; and
-    - **(M)** any other area of the energy-water nexus that the Secretary considers appropriate.
+    - **(P)** any other area of the energy-water nexus that the Secretary considers appropriate.
   - **(3)** *Collaboration and nonduplication* In developing the strategic plan, the Secretary shall coordinate and avoid duplication—
     - **(A)** with other Federal agencies operating related programs, if appropriate; and
     - **(B)** across programs and projects of the Department, including with those of the National Laboratories.
   - **(4)** *Relevant information and recommendations* In developing the strategic plan, the Secretary shall consider and incorporate, as appropriate, relevant information and recommendations, including those of the National Water Availability and Use Assessment Program under section 9508(d) of the Omnibus Public Land Management Act of 2009 (42 U.S.C.
 10368(d)).
-  - **(5)** *Additional participation* In developing the strategic plan, the Secretary shall consult and coordinate with a diverse group of representatives from research and academic institutions, industry, and State and local governments who have expertise in technologies and practices relating to the energy-water nexus.
+  - **(5)** *Additional participation* In developing the strategic plan, the Secretary shall consult and coordinate with a diverse group of representatives from research and academic institutions, industry, public utility commissions, and State and local governments who have expertise in technologies and practices relating to the energy-water nexus.
   - **(6)** *Submission to Congress* Not later than 12 months after the date of enactment of this Act, the Secretary shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate the strategic plan.
   - **(7)** *Updating the strategic plan* Not later than 3 years after the date of enactment of this Act, and at least once every 5 years thereafter, the Secretary shall—
-    - **(A)** utilize relevant information produced by Federal Government agencies, academia, States, and industry to update the strategic plan;
+    - **(A)** utilize relevant information produced by Federal Government agencies, academia, State, local, and tribal governments and industry to update the strategic plan;
     - **(B)** include in the updated strategic plan a description of the changes from the previous strategic plan and the rationale for such changes;
     - **(C)** include a review of progress made towards the milestones outlined in the previous strategic plan; and
     - **(D)** submit the updated strategic plan to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.